Karen Klinzing

 Karen Klinzing (born September 28, 1970) is an American educator and politician.

 Klinzing lived in Woodbury, Minnesota.
-She received her bachelor's degree from University of Wisconsin–Madison and her master's degree from Hamline University.
+She received her bachelor's degree from the University of Wisconsin–Madison and her master's degree from Hamline University.
 Klinzing taught history, civics, and economics at Bloomington High School in Bloomington, Minnesota.
-Klinzing served in the Minnesota House of Representatives from 2003 to 2006 and was a Republican.
+Klinzing served in the Minnesota House of Representatives from 2003 to 2006 as a Republican.
+Since 2024 she has served as the Interim Executive Director of Hiawatha Academies, a public charter school in Minneapolis.